kylegranger/videowallnft/README.md

 section 8523d7 maps to frame 1934, part 0.5200781226158142 of 3720 frames
 section d7d730 maps to frame 3136, part 0.8431272506713867 of 3720 frames
 ```
 Note: normalizing is performed by dividing by 2^^24 and not (2^^24 - 1).
-This ensures that the value 1.0 never comes up, and thusly, 3719 would be the highest frame number.
+This ensures that the value 1.0 never comes up, and in this example, the frame numbers run from 0 to 3719.

 The individual frames are then composited into one image, arranged in a grid, 3x3.
 That image gets saved as a jpeg, and uploaded to the IPFS via the Pinata SDK.
 A url is generated and attached to the metadata for the mint call.